Greywater Recycling: A Practical School Course How to Use Sustainable Water

 Greywater includes water from sinks, bathtubs, showers, and washing machines.
 While it may contain traces of dirt, food, grease, or cleaning products, it’s still reusable for non-drinking purposes.
 Reusing greywater helps conserve fresh water, especially for tasks like irrigation, toilet flushing, or cleaning, reducing overall water consumption and lowering utility costs.

 This course introduces students to the concept of greywater, its potential uses, and how they can implement simple recycling systems in their homes or schools.
-The aim is to encourage water management and raise awareness of water methods.
+The aim is to encourage sustainable water management and raise awareness of water conservation methods.

 Module 1: Introduction to Greywater